 If you are contemplating a skunk works for your big company, here are some suggestions to get the most out of the experience:

-6. Few Reports.
-Keep reports to a minimum but require that senior executives are regularly informed of significant developments.
+Keep reports to a minimum but require them to regularly inform senior executives of significant developments.

 Some big companies have taken this concept beyond the developmental role by creating special teams to execute marketing on an ongoing basis of certain products.
 This allows greater focus and builds brand identity.